kudo07/03-CAD-PROJECT/readme.md

-complete now the project is done go to the server folder in the github i create the endpoints with response this porject has global error handling in the backend
+complete now the project is done go to the server folder in the github i create the endpoints with response this project has global error handling in the backend